onzag/itemize/docs/basics/developing-flow.md

  - Distribution Resources: These are part of the distribution sources and it represents files that can be accessed and are meant to be accessed by the browser, they should exist within a folder called `dist/data` and can be accessed in the browser via `/rest/resources/[name of the resource]`
  - Source Resources: It represents sources for resources that are to be copied (and sometimes optimized) to place within these `/rest/resources` for access via the browser these resources are defined by you the developer and they are considered as tied to the buildnumber, as such, they might be cached and considered frozen until the build number changes, make sure that there's no overlap, and use folders when possible, you don't want a `index.html` file in such sources.

+## SSR Concerns

+Note that if you are checking SSR, it will only be avialble in the mode that you are executing, for example, if you have `start-dev-server` SSR will only be available when the client is also in development mode, it is indeed totally possible to load the production version on the client using the devkey even if the server is in dev mode, and vice-versa, this allows to check for special bugs, and in production debugging; nevertheless SSR should work out of the box if enabled and if you haven't messed with modes and the devkey.

 ## Safe Developing Flow

 No matter the situation, this method should completely work regardless in order to see development updates, it consists of the following steps: